-There are three passive treatment systems built at the Penn Hills #2 Mine site and are identified as System 1, System 2A and System 2B.
+There are three passive treatment systems built at the Penn Hills #2 Mine site that are identified as System 1, System 2A and System 2B.
 The mine discharge is split and a portion flows to each system.
 Each system has a vertical flow pond where water percolates through a layer of compost and limestone and flows into a settling ponds.
 System 1 has it’s own settling pond; Systems 2A and 2B flow into the same settling pond.
 Treated water from all systems flows directly into the reservoir.
 The Penn Hills #2 project was constructed in 2002 and is located in Cherryhill Township, Indiana County.
 Water samples are collected on a quarterly basis.
-Reports, maps, photos, and water sampling results have been posted on the Datashed website at www.datashed.org.
+Reports, maps, photos, and water sampling results have been posted on the Datashed website at https://www.datashed.org/project-penn-hills-2-systems-1-2a-and-2b.

 - Penn Hills #2 Mine System Site